feidfoe/AdjustBnd4Imbalance/README.md

 # Adjusting Decision Boundary for Class Imbalanced Learning
-This repository contains PyTorch implementation of WVN-RS.
+This repository is the official PyTorch implementation of WVN-RS.

 ## Requirements